mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

     :alt: miscs-5

 We did program in a gyro reset function to account for this possibility, but it has not and should not be needed in competition.
-This emergency gyro reset function is used to restore the robot’s heading to 0 degrees for “field centric” operation.
-There is a reason why this shouldn’t be relied on during a match.
+This emergency gyro reset function is used to restore the robot's heading to 0 degrees for “field centric” operation.
+There is a reason why this shouldn't be relied on during a match.
 If both gyros fail, you more than likely have bigger problems on your hands.
-Gyros don’t fail “randomly” all the time.
+Gyros don't fail “randomly” all the time.
 There is always a cause behind it.
 Resetting the gyros is not going to fix electronic robot barf.
 Or perhaps a bug in the code.
 It is dangerous to rely on sensor reset functions instead of resolving the true issue.
-Please don’t hear us wrong.
+Please don't hear us wrong.
 Having emergency reset functions is important; however, they should only ever be used in a true emergency.

 **THE END… or is it…?**